 “Beginning at age 50, your primary care or vascular physician should routinely listen to your carotid arteries with a stethoscope,” Dr. Massop says.
 “If they hear a whooshing sound, it may indicate reduced blood flow caused by narrowing of those arteries.
 At that point, an additional, limited ultrasound screening test is needed.”

 An ultrasound can detect carotid artery disease.
-If a narrowing of a carotid artery is found, one of two treatments may be necessary to restore blood flow to the brain:
+If an ultrasound uncovers the narrowing of a carotid artery, one of two treatments may be necessary to restore blood flow to the brain.

 Surgical Carotid Endarterectomy

-The “gold standard” for preventing carotid embolic stroke, this procedure is used when your carotid arteries are blocked more than 50 percent with symptoms or more than 80 percent without symptoms.
+The “gold standard” for preventing carotid embolic stroke.
+Doctors recommend this procedure when your carotid arteries are more than 50 percent blocked with symptoms or more than 80 percent blocked without symptoms.
 Both the surgery and recovery are fairly quick.
 You’re typically in the hospital just 24 hours and go home with an easy recovery.

 Carotid Artery Angioplasty and Stenting

 This treatment doesn't even require surgical incisions and is usually performed using a local anesthetic.
 It’s a balloon widening of the artery where a vascular surgeon threads a thin tube with a deflated balloon on its end through a blood vessel in your neck.
 The balloon is then inflated to widen the narrowed artery.
-A small mesh tube called a stent is inserted to keep your artery open and your blood flowing.
+Your surgeon inserts a small mesh tube called a stent to keep your artery open and your blood flowing.

 “Although diabetes is primarily a blood sugar issue, it is closely tied to vascular disease,” says Dr. Tallman.
 “When blood sugars are consistently elevated, this is incredibly damaging to blood vessels throughout your body and causes plaque to develop within blood vessels.
 This puts you at risk of heart attack and stroke at an early age.”